stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Rules for Kernels that work with CMA Operators
 ++++++++++++++++++++++++++++++++++++++++++++++

-The Dynamo0.3 API has support for kernels that assemble, apply (or inverse-apply) column-wise/Column Matrix Assembly (CMA) operators.
+The LFRic API has support for kernels that assemble, apply (or inverse-apply) column-wise/Column Matrix Assembly (CMA) operators.
 Such operators may also be used by matrix-matrix kernels.
 There are thus three types of CMA-related kernels.
 Since, by definition, CMA